 Cepheid Receives FDA Market Authorization for Xpert MTB/RIF

-Cepheid (Nasdaq: CPHD) has announced that it has received market authorization from the U.S. Food & Drug Administration (FDA) for its Xpert MTB/RIF test.
+Cepheid (Nasdaq: CPHD) today announced it has received market authorization from the U.S. Food & Drug Administration (FDA) for its Xpert® MTB/RIF test.
 The review decision was based on the de novo 510(k) review process, which allows novel products without predicates to be down-classified and brought to market.
 Xpert MTB/RIF is designed for the rapid molecular detection of Mycobacterium tuberculosis complex (MTB-complex) DNA and, in specimens where MTB-complex DNA is detected, Xpert MTB/RIF also detects rifampin-resistance associated mutations of the rpoB gene.

 "Xpert MTB/RIF is the most technologically advanced test for TB ever developed, yet it is simple enough to be performed across multiple shifts in laboratories across the country," said David H. Persing, M.D., Ph.D., Cepheid's Chief Medical and Technology Officer.
 "About one-third of the human population is infected with TB, but most do not have active disease that requires treatment.
 Ruling out active disease in TB suspects is a relatively common task of domestic clinical laboratories.
 We think that the Xpert MTB/RIF test will help to eliminate guesswork and deliver maximum medical value in the management of TB here in the U.S., as already demonstrated abroad."

-Xpert MTB/RIF is now available for immediate shipment in the U.S. For more information on Xpert MTB/RIF and Cepheid's entire portfolio of molecular diagnostic tests visit www.cepheid.com.
+Xpert MTB/RIF is now available for immediate shipment in the U.S. For more information on Xpert MTB/RIF and Cepheid's entire portfolio of molecular diagnostic tests, please visit www.cepheid.com.